yutannihilation/kokudosuuchi/cran-comments.md

 ## Resubmission

-After the first release, several issues about character encodings have been reported.
-This release fixes these issue and add an exmerimental function.
+This release adds some functionalities and refactors internals.